As a premium credit card, the Mastercard® Gold Card™'s lackluster benefits don’t justify its exorbitant annual fee.

 Some things in life aren't meant to be a good deal — they're done for the panache.
-Coming with a $995 ($295 for each Authorized User added to the account) annual fee, this gold-plated credit card is one of those things.
+Coming with a $995 ($295 for each Authorized User added to the account) annual fee, the gold-plated Mastercard® Gold Card™ is one of those things.

 - This Mastercard luxury card comes with some unusual gifts and benefits.

-- But the card's fees outweigh its average rewards program.
+- The card's fees outweigh its average rewards program.

 - Its coolest perk is simply the fact that it's heavy and plated with gold.

-With an annual fee just shy of $995 ($295 for each Authorized User added to the account), the Mastercard® Gold Card™ is one of the most expensive luxury cards on the market.
-But it offers little to make up for that cost, compared to other high-end cards available.
+With an annual fee just shy of a grand ($995 ($295 for each Authorized User added to the account), the Mastercard® Gold Card™ is one of the most expensive luxury cards on the market.
+But it offers little to make up for that cost, compared to other available high-end cards.

 Still, if the annual fee doesn't bother you and you're interested in a flashy card, you can earn decent rewards if you use the card enough.
 Here's what the Mastercard® Gold Card™ has to offer.

-On the whole, the Mastercard® Gold Card™ offers a decent rewards program, which we break down below.
-We don't think the rewards are enticing enough to justify the card's high annual fee, but it does come with some interesting benefits in addition to its standard rewards rate, which may be of value if you travel a lot.
+On the whole, the Mastercard® Gold Card™ offers a decent rewards program, which we’ll break down below.
+We don't think the rewards are enticing enough to justify the card's high annual fee, but it does come with some interesting benefits in addition to its standard rewards rate.

-In addition to a 24/7 travel concierge service, the Mastercard® Gold Card™ also comes with a number of travel perks to help your trip feel more luxurious.
+In addition to a 24/7 travel concierge service, the Mastercard® Gold Card™ also comes with a number of travel perks to help your trips feel more luxurious.

-- Car rental: Receive competitive pricing and upgrades from Luxury Card's auto rental partners.
+- Car rental benefits: Receive competitive pricing and upgrades from Luxury Card's auto rental partners.

 - Airport meet & assist: Arrange for a representative to expedite the airport process.

-- Foreign transaction fees (0% of each transaction in U.S. dollars.): Avoid extra fees for using your card abroad.
+- No foreign transaction fees (0% of each transaction in U.S. dollars.): Avoid extra fees for using your card abroad.

-- Luxury Card Travel®: Luxury Card Travel offers Cardmembers an average value of $500 in travel benefits and services per average stay (3 nights average).
-With over 3,000 properties around the world.
-Benefits may include spa credits, breakfast vouchers, complimentary food and beverages, room upgrades, free-wifi, airport taxi service, early check-in, late check-out and welcome perks.
-View travel benefit examples at https://www.luxurycard.com/hotelandtravel.
+- Luxury Card Travel®: Luxury Card Travel offers cardmembers an average value of $500 in travel benefits and services per average stay (three nights average) with over 3,000 properties around the world.
+Benefits may include spa credits, breakfast vouchers, complimentary food and beverages, room upgrades, free Wi-Fi, airport taxi service, early check-in, late checkout and welcome perks.
+View travel benefit examples at the Luxury Card Hotel & Travel site.

 - Annual airline credit: Cardholders will receive an annual $200 air travel credit every year, which can be used toward ticket purchases, baggage fees, upgrades and more.

-- Global Entry & TSA Pre✓® Application Credit: Cardholders will receive a $100 statement credit to cover the cost of the Global Entry application fee, so they can enjoy expedited arrival into the U.S. at participating international airports.
+- Global Entry & TSA Precheck application credit: Cardholders will receive a $100 statement credit to cover the cost of these programs’ application fees, so they can enjoy expedited arrival into the U.S. at participating international airports.

 - VIP airport lounge access: With Priority Pass™ Select membership, you can access more than 1,000 airport lounges worldwide.

-- Travel insurance: If your baggage is delayed in-transit during a trip you purchased with your Mastercard® Gold Card™, or if your travels are canceled altogether, you may receive reimbursement through Luxury Card's travel insurance packages.
+- Travel insurance: If your baggage is delayed in-transit during a trip you purchased with your Mastercard® Gold Card™, or if your travels are canceled altogether, you may be reimbursed through Luxury Card's travel insurance packages.
 Review your benefits guide for the full terms of your coverage.

 Finally, Mastercard® Gold Card™ cardholders can expect to receive exclusive access to events, golf courses and Priceless® Surprises.
 The company doesn't divulge what these surprises may be, choosing instead to say, "You never know where, when or who we will surprise next!"

-The company values its points at 1 cent each, since 50,000 points can be redeemed for a $1,000 airline ticket.
+The company values its points at 2 cents each, since 50,000 points can be redeemed for a $1,000 airline ticket.

-The most obvious perk of the Barclays gold card (Barclays is the issuer, by way of Luxury Card) is the fact that it's patented 24K-gold-plated front and carbon back — weighing 22 grams.
+The card’s design is its biggest selling point.
+This Barclays luxury card (Barclays is its issuer, by way of Luxury Card) has a patented 24K-gold-plated front and carbon back — weighing 22 grams.
 This is purely a style perk, as we doubt you'd be able to resell the card for its gold content.

 But if you're in the market for a luxury item, a gold-plated credit card might be exactly what you're looking for.